millerhoo/journey1-self-service-bi/workshops/journey1-self-service-bi/README.md

 This journey workshop builds upon the New Data Lake journey.

 As such, this workshop will re-use parts of the New Data Lake journey.
 Specifically, it will re-use Lab100, Lab200 and Lab300 from the New Data Lake journey.
-You will also need to review the setup in the xtra Connecting DV Desktop and Hive lab.
+You will also need to review the setup in the xtra Connecting DV Desktop and Hive/Spark notebooks.

-Please

-**Mandatory Steps**
+## Mandatory Steps

 + Navigate to the New Data Lake Journey at [https://oracle.github.io/learning-library/workshops/journey2-new-data-lake/](https://oracle.github.io/learning-library/workshops/journey2-new-data-lake/)
 + Complete New Data Lake Lab 100 "Start Here - Provisioning"